-"The other dog yours too?" the nurse asked nodding over at Dean who was standing by the side of the trolley.
+"The other dog yours too?" the nurse asked, nodding over at Dean who was standing by the side of the trolley.

 "No, it's fine.
-I'll foot the bill, " she answered.
-"I sort of feel responsible for them, can't really say why, just do."
+I'll foot the bill.
+I sort of feel responsible for them, can't really say why, just do."

-"You're a strange mutt," she had muttered as Dean's curiously green eyes met her own.
-"You're not like any other dog I know.
-It's as if you really understand what I'm saying." she had said mystified.
+"You're a strange mutt," she'd muttered meeting Dean's curiously green eyes.
+"It's as if you understand what I'm saying."

 "Woof, " had been the only reply.

 "Well, he has a simple fracture in his right back leg and bite marks around his neck and flanks, but he should heal up good as new.
-I've given him all his shots and prescribed an anti-biotic for the bites just in case of infection." the vet sentenced.
+I've given him all his shots and prescribed an antibiotic for the bites just in case of infection," the vet sentenced.

 Dean's heart almost stopped at the words.
 There was no way he and Sammy were gonna end up in one of those prisons.

-"No, " she answered.
-"I'll take them with me.
+"No, it's okay.
+I'll take them with me.
 Can the other dog be moved?"

-"Yes," the doctor answered.
-"All he needs is rest and a vet to keep an eye on the healing process."
+"Yes.
+All he needs is rest and a vet to keep an eye on the healing process."

-"Okay, then.
+"Thanks doctor.
 I've gotta get going, so if you can get him settled into my car, I'll pay the bill and be off.
 I should have been home hours ago."

-"Certainly," the doctor nodded, happy to have had the situation resolved so easily.
+"Certainly," the man nodded, happy to have had the situation resolved so easily.

-"You know, " she said,."There just something about you; I've no idea what, but you're different, boy; and to boot, you remind me of someone I know, someone as caring and loyal as you seem to be.
+"You know, there's something about you," she mused.
+"I've no idea what, and to boot you remind me of someone I know, someone as caring and loyal as you seem to be.
 You and your friend need a home for a while.
-Does coming home with me suit you?"
-She asked caressing his head.
+Does coming with me suit you?"

-Dean barked his assent with much hand-licking and tail wagging.
+Dean barked his assent with much tail-wagging.

-"OK then let's head home!"
+"OK then, let's head out."

 "Sammy, " he asked concernedly.
 "How're you feeling?"

 "M'okay, Dean, " was the slurry reply.
 "I don't know what they gave me but it sure feels good!"

 Dean lifted his head and kicked Sam's face.